 To apply for membership, please email email@example.com.

 Check out Security HelpWanted

 security notes in Stable Channel updates on the Google Chrome releases blog.
-You can also find fixed, publicly visible Type=Bug-Security bugs in the issue tracker.
+You can also find fixed, publicly visible Type=Bug-Security bugs in the issue tracker (note: security bugs automatically become publicly visible 14 weeks after they are fixed).
 All security bugs are rated according to our severity guidelines, which we keep in line with industry standards.

 There is one simple rule for any party with advance access to security vulnerabilities in Chromium: any details of a vulnerability should be considered confidential and only shared on a need to know basis until such time that the vulnerability is responsibly disclosed by the Chromium project.
-Additionally, any vulnerabilities in third-party dependencies (e.g. WebKit) must be treated with the same consideration.
+Additionally, any vulnerabilities in third-party dependencies (e.g. Blink, open source parser libraries, etc.) must be treated with the same consideration.
 Access will be terminated for any member who fails to comply with this rule in letter or spirit.